bhooraj/bhooraj-blog/_posts/2019-07-31-development-evironment-for-drupal-8-with-lando.md

 ### 2. Creating the Local development environment for Drupal 8 with Lando.

-  1. Open the terminal from home directory.
+  1. Open the terminal from the home directory.
 This can be from anywhere as well.
     *Note: You may use Git Bash if you are using windows.*

   2. Use the following command to create a folder named 'my_site_name_dir' and pull the Drupal 8 code inside it.